-- DC 776.3 Yukon Motel & Restaurant, Lakeshore RV Park; food, gas/diesel, lodging, camping, Yukon Wildlife Gallery, post office.
-Open year-round.
+- DC 776.3 Yukon Motel & Lakeshore RV Park; food, gas/diesel, lodging, camping, Yukon Wildlife Gallery, post office.
+Open year-round (RV Park is seasonal).

 - DC 776.4 Historic Milepost 804.
 Nisutlin Trading Post; grocery, self-serve fast-food, ice, ATM, hardware, fishing licenses, motel, gas, diesel, propane